Guitar Review

 One of the great things about going in to a store is that you get to lay hands on the inventory.
 You know what you’re getting.
 A guy can’t swing a womprat these days without a horror story about an online purchase.
 HaHa!
 And there’s a whole soapbox about how Internet purchases prop up confirmation bias.
 But that’s for another time.
 LOL!

 Anyhoo… it was at such a Mom & Pop store that this journey begins.
 We can be nice and just say it was about 30 years ago.
 HaHa!
 I am in this store enough to be a fixture.
 It’s the same store as the classic Dimebag Darrell Randall amp clinic.
 Yes, I am in the video.
 One day, the store manager walks over with a question.
-What materials would I look want if I could spec out my own guitar?
+What materials would I look want if I could spec out my own custom guitar?

 Even as a young pup, I’m already knowing I want a mahogany back with a maple top in a Strat shape.
 You can see that configuration all over the place these days.
 The maple top might be a veneer or maybe 1/16″.
 It’s practically ornamental at that point.
 A 1/8″ maple top is a little more common in some of the quality builds out there.
 For some reason, a thicker top is the order of the day for my preference.
 At least in my mind.
 HaHa!

-And then about 5-6 years ago, I started to dabble in guitar construction.
+And then about 5-6 years ago, I started to dabble in custom guitar construction.
 We are talking about starting with lumber and using shop tools.
 There are many lessons to be learned from that.
 I also assembled pre-made parts from Warmoth, which can be equally rewarding on it’s own merit.
 The standard Warmoth tops are 1/8″, so that is not an option for my parameters on this project.

 A random visit to the local Woodcraft paid off.
 There’s a plank of maple that about 1″ think and wide enough for a Strat style body.
 Later on, I find some mahogany.
 It is as thick as I am wanting and wide enough for a 2-piece back.
 The maple has some flame to it.
 I honestly don’t care.
 Plain garden-variety vanilla-looking maple will be fine.
 I’m chasing the tone more than the appearance at this point.
 This is all in the Fall of 2019, so I sit on the wood until this next Summer.